 A company can change gears with time.
 The requirements can change and new ideas may have to be implemented.
 The Enterprise Application must be adaptive in accommodating these changes.
 Also, just like the substitution on the football team, any new requirement replacing the older one must not affect the overall coordination of the system.

 While an enterprise application working in perfect harmony is ideal, there are several challenges that you will need to overcome when building these applications.

 Challenges on the road of Enterprise Application Development

-Developing an Enterprise Application is a scrupulous job.
-The challenges can be many but it’s important to be aware of them to get the right product.
+Developing an Enterprise Application is a scrupulous job. [marker-highlight]It requires precision, vision, and expertise.[/marker-highlight] The challenges can be many but it’s important to be aware of them to get the right product.

 Here is a list of probable challenges in the way of Enterprise Application Development-

 - The landscape of a business might change, sometimes completely.
 There can be technological transformation taking place.
 Or there can be economic disruptions.

 - The path that a company follows might change owing to feedback and analysis.
 This simply means new workflows and requirements have to be implemented.

 - Or in special cases, there can be a merger or acquisition.
 In that case, it all becomes a mammoth task integrating the two systems into a common Enterprise Application.